Identify | Disrupt |

 Q: Will my identity be shared with law enforcement?

-Identity information provided for bounty payment purposes is treated as strictly confidential.
-It will not be disclosed to law enforcement, the sponsoring partner, or any third party except where required by law, court order, or regulatory obligation.
-Identity information is collected solely for AML/CTF compliance and bounty payment processing.
+Identity information provided for Bounty payment purposes is treated as strictly confidential.
+It will not be disclosed to law enforcement, the Sponsoring Partner, or any third party except where required by law, court order, or regulatory obligation.

 Q: What identity verification is required to claim a reward (bounty)?

-To claim a bounty, a submitter MUST provide/complete:
+To claim a bounty, a Tipster MUST comply with the identity verification process.

 Q: How is my personal data handled?